Michael-F-Ellis/tbon/README.md

   * Specify with `V=` anywhere between (but not within) beats.
   * Default is V=0.8 which corresponds to midi velocity 101 for all notes.
   * Allowed values are between 0.0 (silence) and 1.0 (maximum, midi 127).
+    * When transcribing printed music, I typically translate written dynamics as follows:
+      * _ppp, pp, p_ : `V=0.3, V=0.4, V=0.5`
+      * _mp, mf_  : `V=0.6, V=0.7`
+      * _f, ff, fff_ : `V=0.8, V=0.9, V=1.0`
+    * A lot depends on your synth software.
+Use your ears.
   * Affects all following notes until changed.
-  * See examples/echo.tbn for an example.
+  * See examples/echo.tbn
       ```
       /* Testing velocity changes. */
       V=0.8 12 34 5 - | V=0.5 /12 34 5 - |
       V=0.8 54 32 1 - | V=0.5 ^54 32 1 - |
         ```
 #### De-emphasis
   controls the amount of emphasis given to the downbeat.
 It's specified as the amount of de-emphasis applied to the other beats in the measure to make the math cleaner.
+A little de-emphasis will bring out the meter and make the output sound more musical.
   * Syntax `D=N` where N is between 0.0 and 1.0 inclusive.
   * Default is `D=0.0` (no de-emphasis, all notes equal velocity).
   * Velocities of notes that aren't on the downbeat are scaled by (1.0 - N).